AviatrixSystems/Docs/HowTos/transit_segmentation_workflow.rst

 Aviatrix Transit Gateway Name                   An `Aviatrix Transit Gateway deployed in the Multi-Cloud Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_
 ==========================================      ==========

-2. Create a Multi-Cloud Security domain.
-You can make changes to your network segmentation at any time, simply come back to this page.
+2. Create a Multi-Cloud network domain.
+You can make changes to your network segmentation at any time by coming back to this page.

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Security Domain Name                            Specify a unique domain name.
+Network Domain Name                             Specify a unique domain name.
 For example, Dev_Domain
 ==========================================      ==========

 3. Add/modify connection policies.